hannesdatta/course-odcm/content/docs/course/project/workplan/activity1.md

 ## Preparation before the breakout activity

 - Read ["Fields of Gold"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3820666) and learn how to identify impactful and novel web data!
-- During the live stream, you'll be allocated to three groups: society, business, and trendsetter.
+- During the live stream, you can choose an initial theme: society (e.g., societal impact), business (e.g., new business model), and trendsetter (e.g., new digital platform).
 Can you think of relevant data sources (e.g., websites, APIs) that spark your interest?
 - Take some notes, and be prepared to pitch a site or context to other students.
 Your input will be used to facilitate group formation for the team project.

+{{< hint info >}}
+__Diversity & inclusion matters!__

+While we try to start the conversation about potential topics to work on around specific themes, we ask you not to feel restricted by those.
+In fact, what really matters here is that you bring in your passion (e.g., hobby), background (e.g., nationality, ethnicity), or any other thing that you consider part of yourself.
+In other words, let's bring alive Tilburg's statement of diversity and inclusion.
+If you're really into scraping Amazon.com, that's fine.
+But if you're more interested in that niche platform that you and some of your friends hang out on, feel welcome to do that!
+We're not just here to do what others have done in the past, but we're here to move our field along.
+And we won't be able to do that without talking about and doing the things that you truely care about.

+Please also check out the [syllabus for some more information on how diversity & inclusion matters in this class](../../../syllabus).

+{{< /hint >}}

 ## Breakout session structure